erezsh/runtype/docs/dataclass.md

 ## Type validation

-Runtype's dataclass, when instanciated, tests every annotated attribute against its annotation.
+Runtype's dataclass tests every annotated attribute against its annotation, when instanciating a dataclass, or when changing one of its attributes (when `frozen=False`).

-It supports annotations with `typing` classes, by using the [`isa` module](isa.md).
+Runtype supports annotations with `typing` classes, by using the [`isa` module](isa.md).

-Note: If you change the attributes after the instance is created (possible with `frozen=False`), they will not be validated!

 Example: